vincentbernat/dashkiosk/docs/android.rst

 get proposed to install it.
 You need to ensure that you allowed the installation of APK from unknown sources.

-The next step is to run the configuration panel by clicking on the pen icon in the action bar.
+The next step is to run the configuration panel.
+This panel can be accessed by using the back button while the loading screen is running.
+It can be accessed later by clicking on the pen icon in the action bar.

 Configuration
 -------------